Pulmonary arterial hypertension (PAH)

 • Group 5: pulmonary hypertension with unclear and/or multifactorial mechanisms

-There are six main types of PAH:4
+There are six main types of PAH typically associated to the underlying cause:4

 • Idiopathic PAH: Happens spontaneously, with no obvious cause.5 This is the most common type of PAH4